tomasbarreto/PLush-Compiler/README.md

 So starting from the top:

-1. The compiler folder has everything related to the implementation of the compiler and some tests
+1. The compiler folder has everything related to the implementation of the compiler and some tests.
-2. The grammar folder has an incomplete sketch of the plush grammar
+2. plush.sh - automated shell script to compile and run your own plush program when inside the provided docker container.
+3. setup.sh - automated shell script that builds and runs the docker container where the compiler will be executed.
+4. README.md
+5. dockerfile - has all the commands to install the necessary tools to run the compiler and build the container image.
+6. Report-LiquidTypeChecking.pdf - Project's phase 5 report.

 Inside the compiler folder:
 1. compiler.py - runs all the pipeline from reading the source code from your plush program to generating its correspondent LLVM IR version.